Marketing Planning: 7 Keys to Successful Campaigns

 Once you have a clear grasp of your target audience, use your research to define your marketing goals.
-Marketing goals and marketing objectives should relate to your overall business goals.
-For example, a marketing goal could be to drive traffic to your website or increase lead generation, social engagement, or conversion.
+Your marketing objectives should relate to your overall business goals.

 Develop Marketing Tactics

-With the target audience and marketing goals in mind, it’s now time to create robust marketing strategies and tactics.
-Typically, this is the heartbeat of your marketing plan that will influence how you reach your prospects and realize your goals.
+With the target audience and marketing goals in mind, it’s time to create robust marketing strategies and tactics.
+Typically, this is the heartbeat of your campaign marketing plan.

 Create Customer Relationship Management (CRM)